agiac/rivo/README.md

 - `WithPoolSize(int)`: sets the number of goroutines that will be used to process items.
 Default is 1.
 - `WithBufferSize(int)`: sets the buffer size of the output channel.
 Default is 0;
-- `WithStopOnError(bool)`: if true, the pipeable will stop processing items when an error is encountered.
+- `WithStopOnError(bool)`: if true, the pipeline will stop processing items when an error is encountered.
 Default is false.
 - `WithOnBeforeClosed(func(context.Context) error)`: a function that will be called before the output channel is closed.

-## Higher order pipeables
+## Special pipelines

-`rivo` also provides a set of higher order pipeables, which are pipeables that take other pipeables as arguments.
+`rivo` also provides a set of special pipelines:

-- `Pipe`, `Pipe2`, `Pipe3`, `Pipe4`, `Pipe5`: return a pipeable which composes the provided pipeables together;
+- `Pipe`, `Pipe2`, `Pipe3`, `Pipe4`, `Pipe5`: return a pipeline which composes the provided pipelines together;
 - `Connect`: returns a sync which applies the given syncs to the input stream concurrently;
-- `Segregate`: returns a function that returns two pipeables, where the first pipeable emits items that pass the predicate, and the second pipeable emits items that do not pass the predicate.
+- `Segregate`: returns a function that returns two pipelines, where the first pipeline emits items that pass the predicate, and the second pipeline emits items that do not pass the predicate.

-## Utilities

-`rivo` also comes with a set of utilities which cannot be expressed as pipeables but can be useful when working with streams:

-- `OrDone`: returns a channel which will be closed when the provided context is done;
-- `Tee` and `TeeN`: returns n streams that each receive a copy of each item from the input stream;
+- `Tee` and `TeeN`: return n pipelines that each receive a copy of each item from the input stream;

 ## Error handling

 As mentioned, each values contains a value and an optional error.
-You can handle error either individually inside pipeables' callbacks like `Map` or `Do` or
+You can handle error either individually inside pipelines' callbacks like `Map` or `Do` or
 (recommended) create dedicated pipelines for error handling.
 See `examples/errorHanlidng` for this regard.

 ## Examples